.jpg)

 The Process:

 Example: Ruslan and Oleg from Minsk created an AI platform for legal document analysis.
 After joining a Canadian incubator’s online program, they received a Letter of Support.
 Two months later, they opened their company in Toronto, built a team, and launched the first version of their product.
-They’re now in Canada on work permits and are awaiting final approval for PR.
+They’re now in Canada on work permits and are awaiting final approval for PR.With the right preparation, clear goals, and the help of experienced advisors, this immigration route is both achievable and efficient.

-Starting a business in another country is always a challenge—especially without permanent resident status.
+Starting a business in another country is always a challenge - especially without permanent resident status.
 To avoid costly mistakes, it’s essential to rely on official sources and work with trusted advisors.

 Here are some recommended resources to get started: